TAPAS: Fast and Automatic Derivation of Tensor Parallel Strategies for Large Neural Networks: Approach

 \subsection{Problem Formulation}

-A neural network can be represented as a directed acyclic graph $G(E,V)$ comprised of $L$ layers.
+We formulate the problem using the graph representation of neural networks.
+All neural networks can be represented as a directed acyclic graph $G(E,V)$ comprised of $L$ layers.
 The set of vertices $V$ represents the operators, and the set of edges $E$ represents the data flow from producer to consumer operators.
-Operators can optionally carry a weight tensor.
-During the forward pass, an edge represents an activation tensor, while in the backward phase, it represents a gradient tensor.
-A layer $L_i \in L$ is either a layer or a cluster of operators with a similar composition.
-Let the physical training system be $S(m,n)$ where $m$ is the number of worker nodes, and $n$ is the number of accelerators per worker node.
-A parallel plan $p$ is a new graph mathematically equivalent to $G$, but the order of nodes may change, and the communication node may be inserted into $p$.
-The cost function, $Cost(p, S)$, measures training latency for a given plan and training system.
-The goal is to find an optimal parallel plan $p^*$ where:
+During the forward pass, an edge represents an activation tensor, while in the backward phase, an edge represents a gradient or error tensor.
+A layer $L_i \in L$ could consist one or more nodes.
+The training cluster is modeled as $S(m,n)$ where $m$ is the number of worker nodes, and $n$ is the number of accelerators per worker node.
+A parallel strategy $P_G$ is a graph transformation on $G$ that preserves the mathematical equivalence.
+The goal is to find an optimal parallel strategy ${P_G}^*$ such that: given any input, the output is equivalent and the training throughput is maximized.

-How to find such a plan in an automated manner? \autoref{fig:general-recipe} illustrates the typical workflow of an auto-parallel system.
-The system first attempts to constrain the search space for splitting a model.
-With a more manageable search space, a search algorithm then produces one or more candidate plans for evaluation.
-All candidate plans are evaluated by a cost model that chooses the best plan with the lowest cost based on its evaluation criteria.

 The end-to-end duration to produce an optimal schedule is a critical metric for an auto-parallel system.
 We identify three main factors that contribute to this overall completion time: the size of the search space, the time complexity of the searching algorithm, and the speed of the evaluation method.
+Out of them, the search space is the most important factor as it determines the input size of the other two factors.